B-e-sa/B-e-sa/README.md

 ### Hello there 👋

-I'm a front-end developer that loves React!
+I'm a fullstack developer that loves programming!

-I think thats it lol 👾

 Currently, i'm improving my knowledge in C# and Java